Home

 The Institute of Separation Science & Technology performs cutting-edge research in the various areas of separation science.

-Key research fields are adsorption and the rigorous textural characterization of nanoporous adsorbent materials.
-Within this framework we investigate the phase and wetting behavior of fluids in pores/adsorbent interfaces, and focus on the surface and pore structural characterization of nanoporous materials.
-A main goal is to build a link between adsorption properties and characteristics of adsorbents, with processes and applications in important areas, such as gas- and energy storage, separations, and heterogeneous catalysis.
-Another major research area is systematic process design.
-Here, sound experimental characterization is combined with state-of-the-art theoretical and computer-based methods to develop advanced processes and materials for challenging separations by, e.g., preparative chromatography, gas adsorption, and membrane technologies.
-Applications range from fine chemicals, over (bio)pharmaceuticals, to bulk products.
+Key research fields are adsorption and the advanced surface and textural characterisation of nanoporous adsorbent materials.
+Within this framework we investigate the phase and wetting behavior of fluids in pores/adsorbent interfaces, and focus on the surface and pore structural characterisation of nanoporous materials.
+Another focus is fundamental research in the area of gas storage (e.g., hydrogen, carbon dioxide, methane).
+A main goal is to build a link between adsorption properties and characteristics of adsorbents with processes and applications in important areas, such as gas- and energy storage, separations, and heterogeneous catalysis.

 These fields of work are complemented by research activities in the areas of Energy Thermodynamics, and High Pressure Processes.